terafina progress bar redesign

 Tools: Illustrator, Invision

-UX Deliverables: Test findings document, progress bar recommendations
+Deliverables: Test findings document, progress bar recommendations

 Timeline: 3 weeks

 Terafina is an omni-channel sales solution that helps mid-market financial institutions onboard their customers to key banking products such as checking accounts, auto loans, etc.

 The Tradecraft design team was called upon to evaluate their current platform and propose design recommendations to increase user engagement and reduce the user drop-off rate.
 Terafina gave us their funnel metrics and other KPIs to give us a better indication of where their users became disengaged throughout the form filling process.
 Our main goal was to figure out the pain points that the users were experiencing, and design a solution to alleviate those problems.

 To get a good picture of the pain points the users were experiencing, I conducted guerrilla usability studies on a small subset of participants to surface some insights about the product.
 First I created a discussion guide to help develop consistency across the usability tests.

 I had the participants go through the form filling process and talk through their thinking process to elicit good feedback.
 I used Silverback to conduct the usability studies on their web-based platform.

 The results that surfaced from the usability studies confirmed the drop-off points within the form filling process.
 Once the participants reached a certain point within the process, a lot of responses surfaced: